KHiyowa/google-chat-desktop/README.md

     - Limitation: If the window is maximized, it will not be remembered correctly.
 * Prevent multiple chat app instances from running

-Not yet implemented in v3.0.0
+Not yet implemented in v3.0.3
-* System tray
-    - Unread message indicator
 * Unread message counter in dock
 * Auto start the app when you log in to your machine (configurable)
 * Auto check for internet on startup and keep retrying to connect every 60 seconds if offline